Updated on 2/10/2022

-As a New York Jewish woman, I am more than a little familiar with the term “neurotic.”
-It has been used to describe me — along with several of my family members — more than once.
-Sometimes the word makes me cringe — and I definitely think that it has negative connotations in our culture.
+The word “neurotic” has negative connotations in our culture.
 At other times, though, neurotic feels endearing.
-After all, some of our best comedians use neurotic as a badge of honor, and find self-deprecating humor in all their many neuroses.
+After all, some of our best comedians use neurotic as a badge of honor and find self-deprecating humor in all their many neuroses.
 Neuroticism is truly one of the most debated personality traits there is.

 Neuroticism is defined by a propensity toward anxiety, negativity, and self-doubt.
-It is often experienced by constantly rehashing worst case scenarios in your head, and can be linked to guilt, worry, fear, and depression.
-Neuroticism is one of the Big 5 personality traits recognized by psychologists, along with extroversion, openness to experience, conscientiousness, and agreeableness.
+It is often experienced by constantly rehashing worst–case scenarios in your head, and can be linked to a high level of guilt, worry, fear, and depression.
+Neuroticism is one of the Big Five Personality Traits recognized by psychologists, along with extroversion, openness to experience, conscientiousness, and agreeableness.
 As with all personality traits, neuroticism exists on a spectrum, so all of us are at least a little bit neurotic.

-On the one hand, explains psychologist and professor Dr. C. George Boeree, people who tend more toward increased levels of neuroticism are “very nervous” and highly emotional.
+On the one hand, explains psychologist and professor Dr. C. George Boeree, people who have an increased level of neurotic tendency are “very nervous” and highly emotional.
 They may be more likely to develop disorders like “phobias, obsessions, compulsions, and depression.”
 Those with “low neuroticism” would be considered more emotionally stable.
-Individuals high in neuroticism more often experience dissatisfaction with their lives as they are more prone to negative emotions such as anxiety, depression, and anger.
+Individuals high in neuroticism more often experience dissatisfaction with their lives as they are more prone to negative emotions such as anxiety, depression, and anger. “

-Additionally, neuroticism largely refers to the way people experience negative emotion when faced with stress.
-As clinical psychologist Kristin Naragon-Gainey, PhD, associate professor of psychology at The University of Buffalo said: “Two people could be faced with the same situation and the neurotic one will put a negative spin on the experience and produce a stronger reaction to stress—with feelings like sadness, anxiety, fear, hostility, irritability, and anger,” Often, individuals high in neuroticism, produce a level of worry or sadness that doesn’t necessarily match the severity of the issue they’re faced with.
+Additionally, neuroticism largely refers to the way people experience negative emotions when faced with stress.
+As clinical psychologist Kristin Naragon-Gainey, PhD, associate professor of psychology at The University of Buffalo said: “Two people could be faced with the same situation and the neurotic one will put a negative spin on the experience and produce a stronger reaction to stress — with feelings like sadness, anxiety, fear, hostility, irritability, and anger,” Often, individuals with a high level of neuroticism, produce a level of worry or sadness that doesn’t necessarily match the severity of the issue they’re faced with.

 Neuroticism is measured by the Big Five personality assessment that asks individuals to rate statements according to how well it describes them.
 The statements, based on how the participant responds, will assess specific dimensions of their personality.
 For example, the assessment taker will rate an array of statements about how much they typically worry, whether they are easily disturbed, experience mood swings, are easily irritated, or are prone to feeling blue.